DCAN-Labs/hbcd-docs-internal/docs/workflows/umn-proc-wf.md

 The de-identification procedures of raw BIDS data largely covers the following groups of files:

-* Standard BIDS metadata text sources such as scans.tsv, session.tsv, JSON files
+* Standard BIDS metadata text sources such as `scans.tsv`, `session.tsv`, JSON files
-  * In motion files, any JSON fields with PatientName or PatientBirthDate are deleted
+    * In motion files, any JSON fields with `PatientName` or `PatientBirthDate` are deleted
     * In scans/sessions tsv/json files, the site information is replaced with anonymized site IDs based on a site mapping file.
-  * All other JSON files known to contain site IDs have InstitutionAddress, InstitutionalDepartmentName, and InstitutionName deleted
+    * All other JSON files known to contain site IDs have `InstitutionAddress`, `InstitutionalDepartmentName`, and `InstitutionName` deleted
-* EEG eventlogs.txt sourcedata files
-  * Custom routines anonymize entries for DataFile.Basename, DCCID, and Subject columns
+* EEG `eventlogs.txt` sourcedata files: Custom routines anonymize entries for `DataFile.Basename`, `DCCID`, and `Subject` columns
 * EEG .set files
     * Custom routines recursively search through nested fields and replaces DCCIDs/PSCIDs with Release Candidate IDs
     * Certain fields likely to contain manually entered information such as DCCID/PSCID have their text replaced with ‘Anonymized’
     * Other fields likely to contain manually entered information have values outside of a pre-approved list of strings replaced with ‘Anonymized’
-* MRS Nifti files:
-  * Fields InstitutionName, InstitutionAddress, PatientSex, and PatientWeight are removed from nifti headers using spec2nii
+* **MRS Nifti files:** Fields `InstitutionName`, `InstitutionAddress`, `PatientSex`, and `PatientWeight` are removed from nifti headers using spec2nii

-Some files are not currently supported by de-identification routines and have thus far not been copied to any of the de-identified data stores:

-* Files from the EEG sourcedata directory (i.e. sub-\<label\>/ses-\<label\>/eeg/sourcedata)
+Some files are not currently supported by de-identification routines and have thus far not been copied to any of the de-identified data stores.
+This includes files from the EEG sourcedata directory (i.e. `sub-{ID}/ses-{V0X}/eeg/sourcedata`): `eventlogs.edat3` and `eeg_flags.json` files
-  * eventlogs.edat3 files, eeg\_flags.json files

 ## Further Details on Re-Id Routines

 The re-identification procedures described here apply to the following derivatives pipelines:

 * bibsnet
-* bme\_x
+* bme_x
-* hbcd\_motion
+* hbcd_motion
 * made
 * mriqc
 * mrsqc
 * nibabies
 * osprey
-* qmri\_postproc
+* qmri_postproc
 * qsiprep
 * qsirecon-DIPYDKI
 * qsirecon-DSIStudio
-* qsirecon-TORTOISE\_model-MAPMRI
+* qsirecon-TORTOISE_model-MAPMRI
-* asirecon-TORTOISE\_model-tensor
+* asirecon-TORTOISE_model-tensor
 * symri
-* xcp\_d
+* xcp_d

 These pipelines are present in the *s3://midb-hbcd-main-deid/derivatives* bucket, which contains de-identified data.
 Specifically, this bucket uses *release candidate IDs* as subject labels.
 At a high level, the re-identification routines replace these release candidate IDs with the corresponding *candidate IDs (DCCIDs)*.

 The re-identification routines process two types of files:

-1. Standard text-based files(.csv, .html, .json, .txt, .toml, .tsv, .log)
-* In these files, all occurrences of release candidate IDs are replaced with the corresponding DCCIDs.
+1. **Standard text-based files** (.csv, .html, .json, .txt, .toml, .tsv, .log): In these files, all occurrences of release candidate IDs are replaced with the corresponding DCCIDs.
-2. EEG .set files(with .set and .mat extensions)
-* These routines recursively search through nested fields within the file structure to identify and replace release candidate IDs with DCCIDs.
+2. **EEG .set files** (with .set and .mat extensions): These routines recursively search through nested fields within the file structure to identify and replace release candidate IDs with DCCIDs.